V6 (band): 1995–2021

 On May 3, 2017, they released the double A-side single titled "COLORS/Taiyou to Tsuki no Kodomotachi".
 The title track "COLORS" was used as the theme song for member Yoshihiko Inohara's starring drama "Keishicho Sousa Ikka 9 Gakari season12" on TV Asahi.
 Meanwhile, "Taiyou to Tsuki no Kodomotachi" was picked up for NHK's "Minna no Uta" for April and May.

 On March 12, 2021, Johnny & Associates announced V6 would disband on November 1, V6's 26th debut anniversary.
 In July, they announced that they would host their last concert tour, LIVE TOUR V6 groove from September 4 to November 1, the first day and the last day of the live tour, which is the date of V6 formation and their debut date.
 Also, they will release their new album STEP on September 4.

 On October 26, 2021, V6 hosted their last TV variety show Gakkō e Ikō (学校へ行こう 2021, Let's Go to School 2021) as a group.
 They also released their last best album Very6 BEST.

 On November 1, 2021, member Go Morita also left the agency, effectively dissolving also the sub-group "Coming Century", though Okada and Miyake continued with their individual activities.
-Miyake left the agency in 2 May 2023.
-Okada left 30 November 2023.
+Miyake left the agency on 2 May 2023 as the Johnny Kitagawa sexual abuse scandal broke, while Okada left on 30 November 2023.
 Sub group "20th Century" would continue activities past that date.

 Beyond disbandment

-On October 26, 2025, it was announced that the discography of the group would be released on streaming and download sites on November 1.
-And 20th Century to open "Cafe 20th Century" in Jiyugaoka, 2 years after the opening and around 10 months after the closing of the previous store in Shibuya.
+On October 26, 2025, it was announced that the discography of the group would be released on streaming and download sites on November 1, And 20th Century to open "Cafe 20th Century" in Jiyugaoka, 2 years after the opening and around 10 months after the closing of the previous store in Shibuya.